 PHASE RESPONSIBILITY Preparedness When a disaster occurs, PEI will ensure the safety of the PEI staff and providers, as well as assess the impact and potential planning that should occur for continuity of services and operations.
 Response Response actions for Affected PEI Staff Protocol include: The direct supervisor will make every effort to contact their team member to ascertain their welfare and status as soon as possible.
-Staff in any impacted areas should abide by the HHSC or the DFPS office closures.
-At any time, a disaster prevents a staff member from getting to their office, either due to accessibility issues or personal property issues, they should notify their supervisor.
+Staff in any impacted areas should abide by HHSC or DFPS office closures.
+Any time, a disaster prevents a staff member from getting to their office, either due to accessibility issues or personal property issues, they should notify their supervisor.
 Supervisors will escalate information, as appropriate, through their chain of command.
-The following messaging and information will be shared with staff by their supervisor, unless otherwise indicated, according to existing DFPS policy (subsections a-e below): Messages are sent through the calling tree, at the onset or prior to a disaster, providing instructions on reporting to work, coverage for essential services, and other vital information and resources will continue to be posted on the DFPS intranet and public Website.
+The following messaging and information will be shared with staff by their supervisor, unless otherwise indicated, according to existing DFPS policy (subsections a-e below): Messages are sent through the calling tree, at the onset or prior to a disaster, providing instructions on reporting to work, coverage for essential services, and other vital information.
+These messages remind staff that important information and resources will continue to be posted on the DFPS intranet and public Website.
 Other messages will be sent up and down the calling tree as needed until normal communications methods are restored.
-For PEI, each manager will contact their staff (via phone call or text) and will also designate a back-up designee in the event that the manager is unable to perform this task. prior to a disaster, the Office of Communications will send a broadcast email from the Commissioner or executive team to all staff notifying them of the impending disaster or emergency.
-This email will provide instructions as warranted and will notify staff that information and resources will be available on the public Website.
-Other broadcast emails are sent as the situation dictates. c.
-Public Website Resources: The Office of Communications works with all agency areas to build and maintain a variety of resources for staff and the public on agency Websites.
+For PEI, each manager will contact their staff (via phone call or text) and will also designate a back-up designee in the event that the manager is unable to perform this task.
+Emergency Announcement email: At the onset or prior to a disaster, the Office of Communications will send a broadcast email from the Commissioner or executive team to all staff notifying them of the impending disaster or emergency.
+This email will provide instructions as warranted and will notify staff that information and resources with all agency areas to build and maintain a variety of resources for staff and the public on agency Websites.
 All significant